PeterCamilleri/CX16/docs/vm_ip.md

 _vm\_ip_ to this new value:

 ```
-  jsr     lda_vm_ip      ; Grab the low jump address.
+  lda     (vm_ip)        ; Grab the low jump address.
+  inc     vm_ip          ; Step the vm_ip.
+  bne     :+             ; See if page crossed.
+  jsr     vm_step_page   ; Do the job of stepping to the next page.
-  tax                    ; Hide it in X
+: tax                    ; Hide the low jump address in X
   lda     (vm_ip)        ; Grab the high jump address.
   stx     vm_ip          ; Update the vm_ip
   jsr     vm_update
 ```

-This consumes 11 bytes and 77 clock cycles.
+This consumes 18 bytes and 66 clock cycles.

 [Back to the Top](#the-vm-instruction-pointer)